-Because early detection is important in treating most conditions and diseases, Baptist Rehabilitation-Germantown offers screenings that can help identify vascular disease that can lead to stroke, heart disease–including abdominal aortic aneurysms–peripheral arterial disease and osteoporosis in its new HealthScore Screening Center.
+Early detection is important in treating most conditions and diseases.
+Baptist Rehabilitation-Germantown offers screenings that can help identify vascular disease that can lead to stroke, heart disease–including abdominal aortic aneurysms–peripheral arterial disease and osteoporosis in its new HealthScore Screening Center.

 Skilled technicians can perform these tests in minutes, and radiologists interpret the results within days.
 Your results can help you and your physician decide how you can take control of your health and reduce your risk of heart disease, stroke, peripheral arterial disease and osteoporosis.

 Vascular disease screenings use ultrasound to examine the carotid arteries (large arteries in the neck supplying blood to the brain), the abdominal section of the aorta (the large blood vessel that carries oxygen-rich blood from the heart to the rest of the body) and to check the arterial pressure in the legs.
 These tests are painless and nonsurgical, so no needles are involved.
 Also, you don’t need a physician referral for this test, because most insurance plans do not pay for these screenings, and all patients must pay for them before getting the tests.

 Anyone 40 and older with the following risk factors is an ideal candidate for these screenings.
 Risk factors include:

 - Family history of heart disease or stroke